 Applying to college is easy and stress-free…said no parent ever.
-Here at Cheeky Monkey, we get it.
+Here at Parenting Monkey, we get it.
 Your little one has gone from tricycles to trigonometry in a heartbeat, and now you’re wondering how to set them up for college success.

 We all know it can be hard enough to get a young person to think about four hours from now, let alone four years.
 Luckily, extracurricular activities provide immediate gratification for your teen while paving the way for a stellar college application.